-F2F with Industry, Madison’s face-to-face business visitation program allows you to connect with Elected and Appointed Officials/Representatives of the City Council, Industrial Development Board and the Madison Chamber of Commerce Board.
-These visits are conducted with manufacturers throughout the year and the result is a featured article (free advertising for you) and social media blitz through the City of Madison websites and social media outles.
+F2F with Industry, Madison’s face-to-face business visitation program allows you to connect with Elected and Appointed Officials/Representatives of the City Council, Industrial Development Board, and the Madison Chamber of Commerce Board.
+These visits are conducted with manufacturers throughout the year and the result is a featured article (free advertising for you) and social media blitz through the City of Madison websites and social media outlets.
 If you would like to request a visit please let us know!
 F2F visits are simple and effective for industry and may include:

 - Your opportunity to provide a brief company overview, history of the company, and future growth desires;

 - A facility tour with a photographer in tow;

 - An opportunity to showcase your business success!